Lapin0t/phd-manuscript/main/04_ogs.typ

   Du coup je pense qu'il faut soit préciser, soit supprimer le lien avec la visibilité.
 ]

- The problem is now
-apparent: by keeping the variables of both players in separate scopes we loose track of their relative ordering in a common timeline, a prerequisite to talk about a variable appearing before another.
+Our solution to this second problem is conceptually quite simple: we will switch to a more informative set of positions for the OGS game.
+Instead of using a pair of scopes, we will use a single _list of scopes_, containing an alternation of scopes of variables introduced by each player, hence keeping track of their relative order.

+#remark[
+  Note that to avoid getting too deep into the theory of OGS strategies, we will entirely side-step the definition of the visibility condition and instead only prove eventual guardedness for composition of two instances of the machine strategy, which happens to behave satisfyingly.
+]

+The next section is thus devoted to the definition of an OGS game refined with our two patches: final moves and interlaced positions.
+We will then fix the machine strategy, properly define composition and state the correctness theorem.

+== A Refined OGS Model

-=== Remembering Time
+=== Interlaced Positions

-A number of devices can be devised to keep track of this ordering.
-In fact we could go further and statically enforce the visibility condition on moves, not just the merely informative ordering data.
-However, we choose a simple path by changing only the positions of the game.
-Instead of using two scopes, where after each move the fresh increment is concatenated into one of the components, we keep a common _list_ $Psi cl ctx.ctxc th S$ of these context increments.
+As explained in the previous section, instead of tracking the OGS position using two scopes, where after each move the fresh increment is concatenated into one of the components, we now keep a common _list_ $Psi cl ctx.ctxc th S$ of these context increments.
 Such lists $ctx.nilc ctx.conc Gamma_0 ctx.conc Delta_0 ctx.conc Gamma_1 ctx.conc Delta_1 ctx.conc ..$ will thus contain groups of scopes of fresh variables introduced alternatively by each player.
 Hence, the concatenation of all the _even_ elements forms the scope of variables introduced by the currently passive player, while the concatenation of the _odd_ elements contains the variables introduced by the currently active player.
 Let us define the necessary utilities.

-#definition[OGS Context][
+#definition[Interlaced OGS Context][
-  Given a set $S cl base.Type$, the set of _OGS contexts_ is given by $ctx.ctxc th S$.
+  Given a set $S cl base.Type$, the set of _interlaced OGS contexts_ is given by $ctx.ctxc th S$.

   Assuming a scope structure $ctx.scope_T th S$, further define the _even_ and